WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Create-Compliance2.md

 1. The field is in decimal value:<BR>
 <img src="/assets/images/Percentage.png" style="border:1px solid black" width="100%"><BR><BR>

-1. Click "Customize", then percentage, then toggle Decimals and set it to 2:<BR>
+1. Select "Customize", then percentage, then toggle Decimals and set it to 2:<BR>
 <img src="/assets/images/Decimals.png" style="border:1px solid black" width="100%"><BR><BR>

 1. Toggle the Multiplier and set it to 100.<BR>